shan-emacs/emacs-packages-mirrors/melpa/lua-mode-readme.txt

 - Var `lua-indent-string-contents':
   set to `t` if you like to have contents of multiline strings to be indented like comments
+- Var `lua-indent-nested-block-content-align':
+  set to `nil' to stop aligning the content of nested blocks with the open parenthesis
+- Var `lua-indent-close-paren-align':
+  set to `t' to align close parenthesis with the open parenthesis, rather than with the beginning of the line
 - Var `lua-mode-hook':
   list of functions to execute when lua-mode is initialized
 - Var `lua-documentation-url':